Mulshi Pattern: Release

+Theatrical

 Mulshi Pattern was theatrically released on 23 November 2018.

+Home media

-The film is currently streaming with English subtitles on ZEE5.
+The film is available for streaming with English subtitles on ZEE5.

 Remakes

 In 2020, Tarde revealed the film was being remade in Tamil, Telugu and Kannada languages, and that he was working with actor Dev Gill.
 The film was remade in Hindi as Antim: The Final Truth and released in 2021.

+Sequel

+After the success of Mulshi Pattern, the second part of the film is announced by Tarde at the Maharashtra King and Queen contest 2023.